lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 ### Aurora

-This is a proprietary *Database as a Service* technology (not open sourced), that supports both **PostgreSQL** and **MySQL**, the benefit claimed is that Aurora is “AWS cloud optimized” and claims 5× performance improvement over MySQL on RDS, and 3× the performance improvement over PostgreSQL on RDS.
+This is a proprietary *Database as a Service* technology (not open sourced), that supports both **PostgreSQL** and **MySQL**, the benefit claimed is that Aurora is “AWS cloud optimised” and claims 5× performance improvement over MySQL on RDS, and 3× the performance improvement over PostgreSQL on RDS.
 Aurora storage automatically grows in increments of 10GB up to 128TB.

 Aurora also costs more than RDS (20% increase, but is more efficient), and is not in the free tier.